From 'Star Wars' to horror scares, six Comic-Con highlights

 Fans could download the app on smartphones, slot the phone into a new edition of Google's Cardboard virtual reality device and be transported into short scenes from the films.

-Google distributed 50,000 Cardboard headsets during the convention, its largest giveaway so far.
+Google (GOOG.O) distributed 50,000 Cardboard headsets during the convention, its largest giveaway so far.

 (Additional reporting by Lisa Richwine, Editing by Jill Serjeant and Paul Simao)